carokil1/alx-system_engineering-devops/0x19-postmortem/README.md

 ## Postmortem: Web Stack Outage

 ### Issue Summary
-- **Duration:** The outage lasted from 10:00 AM to 2:30 PM EST on November 10, 2023.
+- **Duration:** The outage lasted from 10:00 AM to 2:30 PM EST on November 10, 2023.(Long enough to finish a Lord of the Rings extended edition!)
 - **Impact:** Approximately 60% of our users experienced slow response times and intermittent downtime accessing our main web service.
 The service's API responses were delayed, causing cascading effects on dependent services.
+Our main service was as slow as a snail on a lazy Sunday.
 - **Root Cause:** A misconfigured load balancer failed to distribute traffic evenly across servers, leading to an overload on a subset of servers.

 ### Timeline